dataduke/jekyll-wikibox/_themes/paintpucket/README.md

 ### Installation

 - Copy files to root folder and overwrite.

+Ignore:
+	- `README.md`
+	- `_theme-paintbucket.jpg`
-- Ignore files that start with "_" (underscore).
-E.g. `_theme-paintbucket.jpg`
+	- Other files that start with "_" (underscore).

 ### Sample Shots